Sanjay24-05/DeBob/README.md

 node dist/bin/debob.js review
 ```

 Requires watsonx credentials.
-Reads the current `git diff HEAD`, maps changed files to their graph neighbourhood, and asks the LLM to explain risks and affected modules — without sending raw source code.
+Reads the current `git diff HEAD`, maps changed files to their graph neighbourhood, and asks the LLM to explain risks and affected modules.
+The bounded unified diff is the deliberate exception to the no-source rule for graph-grounded review.

 ---